 One of the big attractions for people adopting Bayesian methods is the promise of "updating" their parameter estimates and predictions as more data arrive.
 Yesterday's posterior becomes today's prior.
-In practice, this is not always simple, requiring at the very least a complete set of sufficient statistics, random samples for an unchanging population, and no changes of probability distribution for the priors.
+In practice, this is not always simple, requiring at the very least a complete set of sufficient statistics, random (conditional on the model) samples from an unchanging population, and no changes of probability distribution for the priors.
 Sometimes, one would like to update without imposing an a priori distribution on yesterday's posterior and without estimating lots of statistics.
-I discuss a kernel approach, which is easily incorporated in Stan by an additional target+= statement with uniform proposal densities.
-I compare this with parametric updates, and explore the potential to reduce computation by using kernels weighted by counts of posterior draws inside hypercubes of parameter space.
+This project evaluates a kernel approach, which is easily incorporated in Stan by an additional target+= statement, or in BUGS/JAGS via the "ones trick" with uniform proposal densities.
+We compare this with parametric updates, and explore the potential to reduce computation by using kernels weighted by counts of posterior draws inside hypercubes of parameter space.

-You can access more detail and all the code (in R) here.
+You can access more detail and all the code (in R+Stan) here.

 Rehabilitation after spinal fusion surgery

 A collaboration with University College Hospital and St George's, University of London to design and run a clinical trial of an enhanced physiotherapy rehab programme.
 Rather than just running some simple endpoint hypothesis test, we are helping to design a Bayesian structural equation model that will take all the aspects of recovery (physical, psychological and social) into account together.

 Simulation methods in agent-based models for sustainability transitions